nuxt-community/firebase-module/docs/content/en/community/migrate.md

 ### 3 - Renamed `realtimeDb` to `database`

 To stick to the Firebase naming convention we renamed the key for the Realtime Database service configuration from `realtimeDb` to `database`.

+If you were using the RealtimeDb, rename this in your `nuxt.config.js`:

 ```js[nuxt.config.js]
 // Old